 Preschool Aged Children

-Parents of children aged 3-5 should contact Knox County Schools Child Find (865-594-1530) which is located at the Fort Sanders Educational Development Center.
-The Child Find department evaluate children between the ages of 3 and 5 to determine eligibility and the need for special educational services.
-Educational needs are determined through parent interview and child evaluation.
-Areas evaluated may include, but are not limited to: vision, hearing, speech and language, fine and gross motor, cognitive/pre-academic, social/emotional and adaptive development.
+Parents of children aged 3-5 who suspect a need for special services should contact Knox County Schools Child Find (865-594-1530) which is located at the Fort Sanders Educational Development Center.
+Child Find evaluates children between the ages of 3 and 5 to determine eligibility and the need for special educational services.